Frequently Asked Questions

 Where do the funds go?

-Your donations help fund cutting-edge technology to help people strengthen and amplify their voices, campaign tactics like radio ads and rallies, and to cover the modest salaries of our small team.
-We know the Leadnow community has ambitious plans and we’ve worked hard to make our donations stretch to make this vision possible.
+Your donations help fund our campaigns, our operations and our cutting-edge technology to unite, strengthen and amplify the voices and actions of our community.
+Donors fund campaign tactics like radio ads and rallies, and cover the modest salaries of our small team.
+We know the Leadnow community has ambitious plans and we’ve worked hard to manage donations efficiently to ensure the greatest impact possible.

 How does Leadnow set campaign priorities?

-Leadnow’s priorities and campaigns are driven by our community.
-Through face-to-face events and online surveys, our supporters have decided to focus on four priority areas: an open democracy, a fair economy, a healthy environment and a just society.
+Leadnow’s priorities and campaigns are led by our shared values and driven by our community.
+Through face-to-face events and online surveys, our supporters help us decide where to focus within out four priority areas: an open democracy, a fair economy, a healthy environment and a just society.

 We also run campaigns as important issues come up.
 Our small staff team writes emails to our supporters in the same way an aide briefs the Prime Minister – summarizing an important issue and asking for our community’s support to take action by, for example, emailing their MP or donating to fund an ad in the paper.
 Our supporters then decide if they want to take action on the issue.